obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

     - `in 5 days`
     - `in 3 months`
     - `in a year`
-1. The `category` properties were added in Tasks X.Y.Z.
+1. The `category` properties were added in Tasks 4.9.0.
-1. The `fromNow` properties were added in Tasks X.Y.Z.
+1. The `fromNow` properties were added in Tasks 4.9.0.

 ## Values for Other Task Properties